Demographics of Dallas–Fort Worth: Salvadorans

-Blacks

-African-Americans
+Black and African Americans

 The Dallas–Fort Worth metroplex gained approximately 233,000 new African-Americans between 2000 and 2010.
 Second only behind Atlanta, Georgia during that time span.

 In northern DFW suburbs, the black population rate has grown 178 percent since the 1990s.
 The strongest growth is in the southern suburbs, for example Cedar Hill was approximately 51.9 percent black in 2010, after a gain of more than 12,500 new black residents since the last decade.
-The southern suburbs (DeSoto, Duncanville, Lancaster, Cedar Hill) have been noted as the core of the African-American middle class and upper middle class community in the metroplex.
+The southern suburbs (DeSoto, Duncanville, Lancaster, Cedar Hill) have been noted as the core of the African American middle class and upper middle class community in the Metroplex.
 Historically, the black community was strongly concentrated in the inner-city of Dallas and Fort Worth but that has slowly changed since the 1980s.
-In addition to the New Great Migration, many African Americans are now recently moving to Dallas and Fort Worth for affordable cost of living and job opportunities.
+In addition to the New Great Migration, many African Americans began moving to Dallas and Fort Worth for affordable cost of living and job opportunities.

 Nigerians

 As of 2000, of the recent Nigerian immigrant population in DFW, 61% live in Dallas County, and of the total number in Dallas County 49% live within the Dallas city limits.
-DFW has one of the largest Nigerian-American populations in the country.

-Nigerians have a strong presence among top performers at the local universities in the Dallas–Fort Worth-Arlington area.
+DFW has one of the largest Nigerian American populations in the country.
+Nigerians have a strong presence among top performers at the local universities in the Dallas–Fort Worth–Arlington metropolitan area.

-The main area of Nigerian settlement in Dallas, also occupied by African-Americans, includes a market frequented by Nigerians, a Nigerian-centered restaurant, and many rental units.
+The main area of Nigerian settlement in Dallas, also occupied by African Americans, includes a market frequented by Nigerians, a Nigerian-centered restaurant, and many rental units.
 It is in proximity to U.S. Highway 75.